-You use the results of the study i. with an analogue substance (72h-ErC50 = 107 μ g/L and 72h-ErC10 = 9.16 μ g/L) to conclude on this endpoint.
+You use the results of the study i. an analogue substance (72h-ErC50 = 119 μ g/L and 72h-ErC10 = 34.5 μ g/L) to conclude on this endpoint.
 However, ECHA is aware that there is also a Growth inhibition study aquatic plants study (OECD TG 201) conducted with Substance B (Kean, 2014) and this information is disseminated on ECHA's website.
-This study with Substance B shows a higher concern for acute hazards (72h-ErC50 = 53.8 μ g/L and 72h-ErC10 = 15.6 μ g/L).
+This study with Substance B shows a higher concern (72h-ErC50 = 53.8 μ g/L and 72h-ErC10 = 15.6 μ g/L).

-There is data available within the category that give raise to a greater concern for acute hazards than the source studies you use to conclude on this endpoint (i.e. study i.).
-You have not provided any justification for not including the information on the category member Substance B in your read-across approach and have not explained why the study on category members raising the highest concern for acute hazards has not been taken into account in predicting the properties of the Substance.
-Therefore, ECHA considers that your predictions are biased and underestimate the acute hazards of the Substance.
+There is data available within the category that give raise to a greater concern than the source study you use to conclude on this endpoint (i.e. study i.).
+You have not provided any justification for not including the information on the category member Substance B in your read-across approach and have not explained why the study on category members raising the highest concern has not been taken into account in predicting the properties of the Substance.
+Therefore, ECHA considers that your predictions are biased and underestimate the hazards of the Substance.